Debit Card Processing

 Internal PIN Pads

-If you’re someone who wants an all-in-one unit then this may be the route you want to go.
+If you’re someone who want an all-in-one unit then this may be the route you want to go.
 These processing terminals have a smaller footprint (since the PIN pad is internal) which doesn’t take up much space.

 External PIN Pads

-If you don’t mind having two pieces of processing equipment (terminal for credit cards and external, usually handheld unit for Debit transactions) then you may want to opt for an external PIN pad.
+If you don’t mind having two pieces of processing equipment, (terminal for credit cards and external, usually handheld unit for Debit transactions) then you may want to opt for an external PIN pad.
 IVI Checkmate, a manufacturer of payment processing equipment, completed a survey and found a few reasons why choosing an external PIN pad might be in your best interest.

 • Swiveling can take up more counter space